California Bankruptcy Exemptions & Estimating Chapter 13 Payments

 • Retirement Accounts: Fully exempt

-🔹 Best for: Non-homeowners and those with more cash and assets.
+🔹 Best for: Non-homeowners and those with more cash and liquid assets.

 Chapter 13 payments are based on: